2014 Copa Verde finals

-The 2014 Copa Verde Finals was the final two-legged tie that decided the 2014 Copa Verde, the 1st season of the Copa Verde, Brazil's regional cup football tournament organised by the Brazilian Football Confederation.
+The 2014 Copa Verde finals was the final two-legged tie that decided the 2014 Copa Verde, the 1st season of the Copa Verde, Brazil's regional cup football tournament organised by the Brazilian Football Confederation.

 The finals were contested in a two-legged home-and-away format between Paysandu, from Pará, and Brasília, from Distrito Federal.

 Paysandu won the first leg 2–1, and Brasília won the second leg by the same score, which meant the title was decided by a penalty shoot-out, which Brasília won 7–6 to claim their first Copa Verde title.
 However, on 28 July 2014, the title was awarded to Paysandu, due to irregularities of the squad of Brasília.
 Brasília appealed against this decision, and obtained a suspension which reversed this decision temporarily.
 A final decision by the Superior Court of Sports Justice (STJD) declared Brasília as the champion.

 Teams

 Road to the final

-Note: In all scores below, the score of the home team is given first.
+Note: In all scores below, the score of the finalist is given first.